lrc-se/bth-sg-client/README.md

 #### Components

 The presentational layer of the application is based entirely on Vue's single file components, which provide good encapsulation of component definition and behavior.
-Many of these components are themselves made up of other components, where the parent passes data down to its children through the use of tag attributes in the markup.
+Many of these components are themselves made up of other components, where the parent passes data down to its children through the use of data-bound tag attributes in the markup.
 In some cases – the drawing board, specifically – the parent also communicates directly with its descendants, triggering functionality on a *single* component instance which cannot be properly handled by the general event system described below.